mdcnn/mdcnn.github.io/README.md

 # Publication 2022
 #### @inproceedings{zhao2022MDC-Transformer,
-  title={{Multiple Description Coded-Image Enhancement Method Based on CNN and Transformer}, author={Cao, Congying and Zhao, Lijun and Zhang, Jinjing and Wang, Xinlu and Wang, Anhong}, booktitle={IEEE MIPR}, year={2022},
+  title={{Image Enhancement Method for MDC Based on CNN and Transformer}, author={Cao, Congying and Zhao, Lijun and Zhang, Jinjing and Wang, Xinlu and Wang, Anhong}, booktitle={IEEE MIPR}, year={2022},